18F/data-act-pilot/docs/HOWTO.md

-# Using the DATA Act Broker Prototype
+# Use the DATA Act broker prototype

 Welcome!
-If you're a U.S. federal employee who wants to explore this early prototype of the DATA Act broker, you're in the right place.
+If you're a U.S. federal employee and want to explore this early prototype of the DATA Act broker, you're in the right place.

-## What Can I Do Here?
+## What you can do

 The hosted version of the prototype is a sandbox where you can run your agency's DATA Act data through an early version of the validation and conversion process.

-The pilot team prioritized understanding how the agency data submission process might work and getting early feedback over building a fully-featured product.
-Thus, the resulting prototype website is a [_minimum viable product_](https://en.wikipedia.org/wiki/Minimum_viable_product "minimum viable product").
-It's purpose is to provide something concrete for agencies to respond to, and we hope you'll give it a try and [let us know what you think](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot").
+The pilot team top priority was understanding how the agency data submission process might work and getting early feedback.
+The resulting prototype website is a [_minimum viable product_](https://en.wikipedia.org/wiki/Minimum_viable_product "minimum viable product").
+This means it's not fully featured, but it provides something concrete for agencies to respond to.
+We hope you'll give it a try and [let us know what you think](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot").

 Official DATA Act guidance will continue to evolve, so the broker prototype doesn't represent the final version of the agency submission process, and the validations it performs aren't comprehensive.

-What agencies can use the prototype website for:
+Agencies can use the prototype website for:
-* A better understanding of what the submission process might look like.
+* A better understanding of what the submission process might look like
-* A chance to [provide feedback](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot") on this process and the experience of using the broker.
+* A chance to [provide feedback](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot") on this process and the experience of using the broker
-* A first, high-level validation check of their files created for the DATA Act.
+* A first, high-level validation check of files created for the DATA Act

 For a more comprehensive background about the project and submission process we're testing, [watch the pilot's screencast](#).
-**TODO:** add link for updated version of the screencast.
+**TO DO:** add link for updated version of the screencast.

-## How to Use the Broker Prototype Website
+## How to use the prototype

-The broker prototype website is open to federal employees.
-If you're not a federal employee, sorry about that - it's a security restriction.
-The screencast provides a good overview of the site.
+The broker prototype website is only open to federal employees.
+This is a security restriction.
+If you're not a federal employee, the screencast provides a good overview of the site.

-### Prepare Your Data
+### Prepare your data

 If you've made progress on data inventory and mapping, you should be able to create the four data files used in this pilot.
-Even going through the process with just one or two awards will be a useful way to get started and get additional insights into your agency's readiness.
+You can still go through the process with just one or two awards, which can be a useful way to get started and get additional insights into your agency's readiness.

 The pilot currently expects DATA Act data in four separate files: